equalitylabs/digitalsecuritycurriculum/pages/02.curriculum/05.secure-your-identity/chapter5.en.md

 Passphrase managers actually become invaluable once you take the first step—they are an incredibly powerful improvement to your security, while also being very usable.

 Passphrase managers store all your passwords, generate strong ones for you, and in general, the only password you have to remember is the one to open your password manager.
-So, make it a strong one.<sup>3</sup>
+So, make it a strong one.<a href="#index3"><sup>3</sup></a>

 ![](/images/Curriculum_img_80.png)